expo/expo/docs/pages/versions/unversioned/sdk/imagepicker.md

 A promise that resolves to an object of type [CameraPermissionResponse](#imagepickercamerapermissionresponse).

-### `ImagePicker.getCameraRollPermissionsAsync()`
+### `ImagePicker.getMediaLibraryPermissionsAsync()`

 Checks user's permissions for accessing photos.
-Alias for `Permissions.getAsync(Permissions.CAMERA_ROLL)`.
+Alias for `Permissions.getAsync(Permissions.MEDIA_LIBRARY)`.

+#### Arguments

+- **writeOnly** (_boolean_) - whether to get write or read and write permissions.
+Defaults to `false`.

 #### Returns

-A promise that resolves to an object of type [CameraRollPermissionResponse](#imagepickercamerarollpermissionresponse).
+A promise that resolves to an object of type [MediaLibraryPermissionResponse](#imagepickermedialibrarypermissionresponse).

 ### `ImagePicker.launchImageLibraryAsync(options)`

 Display the system UI for choosing an image or a video from the phone's library.
-Requires `Permissions.CAMERA_ROLL` on iOS 10 only.
+Requires `Permissions.MEDIA_LIBRARY` on iOS 10 only.
 On mobile web, this must be called immediately in a user interaction like a button press, otherwise the browser will block the request without a warning.

 #### Arguments